the-turing-way/the-turing-way/book/website/communication/blogs/blogs-personal-stories.md

 ## Veronika Cheplygina: Writing a Successful Blog Series

-Dr Veronika Cheplygina is an Associate Professor at the IT University Copenhagen and she strives to make science more open and inclusive.
+Dr Veronika Cheplygina is an Associate Professor at the IT University Copenhagen.
+Veronika strives to make science more open and inclusive.

 You can find out more about her work from the links below:
 * Personal website: [veronikach.com](https://veronikach.com/)